Asymptotically Safe Starobinsky Inflation: Inflationary solutions

-The value of the constant $\alpha \equiv k^2/R$ has a particular physical interpretation: its magnitude describes the importance of radiative corrections in the classical equations.
-In particular, the case of $\alpha \ll 1$ implies that higher order curvature corrections in the action (\ref{action:R^2}) are important, but at the same time radiative corrections are small; in the opposite case where $\alpha \gg 1$, higher order curvature corrections are negligible, but radiative ones not necessarily \cite{Wein}.
-As also argued in Ref. \cite{Wein}, the optimal case corresponds to $\alpha \sim 1$, which is the case when radiative corrections start to become important and higher order corrections in the action become negligible.
-From now on, we will set $\alpha = 1$, a choice which on the one hand appears natural, while on the other, simplifies the subsequent analysis.
-Notice though that one could also proceed keeping $\alpha$ undetermined, and constrain its value from observations.
+The value of the constant $\rho \equiv k^2/R$ has a particular physical interpretation: its magnitude describes the importance of radiative corrections in the classical equations.
+In particular, the case of $\rho \ll 1$ implies that higher order curvature corrections in the action (\ref{action:R^2}) are important, but at the same time radiative corrections are small; in the opposite case where $\rho \gg 1$, higher order curvature corrections are negligible, but radiative ones not necessarily \cite{Wein}.
+As also argued in Ref. \cite{Wein}, the optimal case corresponds to $\rho \sim 1$, which is the case when radiative corrections start to become important and higher order corrections in the action become negligible.
+As we shall explain below, our analysis will be almost insensitive to the actual value of $\rho$, unless $\rho$ is tuned to an extreme amount.